-Here’s an unusual way to cut your car insurance rates: Move.
+Here’s an extreme way to cut your car insurance rates: Move.

-You can slash your premium in half just by relocating from Michigan to Vermont, for example.
+You can slash your premium by more than half by relocating from Michigan to Maine, for example.

 These figures are based on data from six large insurers.
 They assume the insured is a 40-year-old single male who commutes to work, has a clean driving record and has good credit.
 This hypothetical man’s car insurance policy includes: